ColinMenuchi/pocket-presidents/README.md

 the screen, be patient, it always happens eventually.
 Lastly, if you click the fight button and end up at the confirm menu, this is because pygame registered you clicking one of the move buttons, so just click the back button.

-Who Did What:
-I did everything, this was a solo project after all.
-I wrote all the code.
-I drew all the buttons and sprites.

 Citations:
-I claim ownership of all code, presidential sprites, and button images used in this project (most files).
+I wrote all the code and drew all of the president sprites and button images.
+However, many of the ideas that made this game possible were contributed by friends.
+Collaborating with others to develop this game was truly an unforgettable experience.

 The following files are not mine, nor do I claim owndership of them:
 (graphics/ampersand.png) - From: https://www.glitschkastudios.com/work/dungeons-dragons
 (graphics/menu_background.jpeg) - From: https://www.bbc.com/news/election-us-2020-54003441